Skip to main content

 Overview

-TherunMCPServer function creates an MCP server that serves your built widgets to ChatGPT.
-It’s designed for local development and testing against the real ChatGPT platform.
+The runMCPServer function creates an MCP server that serves your built apps to hosts like ChatGPT.
+It’s designed for local development and testing against real MCP App hosts.

 Quick Start